Zanidean/xmrr/README.md

 Overview
 ---------

-xmrr is a package designed to speed-up institutional research by providing a set of generalized functions for common tasks:
+xmrr is a package designed to generate and visualize control charts from time-series data.

 - `xmr()`: [Generates XMR data.](https://sramhc.shinyapps.io/xmrbuilder/)